-As the school year comes to a close, we know we need to keep teaching and keep our kids engaged.
-This is especially true in a special education setting.
+Looking for a good end of the year activity as the school year comes to a close?
+The end of the year can get to be quite challenging in a special education setting.
 While many other classes are having parties and cookouts, we struggle to maintain some sense of normalcy because we know, without it, our kids truly struggle.
-And with the end of this year looking and feeling so different with distance learning, it can be even more challenging to keep your students plugged in and still wanting to learn.
+And with the end of this year looking and feeling so different with some of us still doing distance learning or a mixture of both, it can be even more challenging to keep your students plugged in and still wanting to learn.

 But, that does not mean we have to be boring, or can’t have fun!!
-Doing a unit on watermelon is a great way to keep your normal teaching routine in place without the pressure of really difficult content.
-Learning about watermelon can be meaningful, and it is easy to help our kids make person connections to the material.
+Doing a unit on watermelon is a great end of the year activity and a way to keep your normal teaching routine in place without the pressure of really difficult content.
+Learning about watermelon can be meaningful, and it is easy to help our kids make personal connections to the material.

 There are some really cute books out there that talk about watermelons.
 I found a great list with good descriptions you can read HERE.
 If you check out my digital unit on Watermelons, I have included a link to a read aloud of The Watermelon Seed by Greg Pizzoli.
 There is also a related activity that goes with it.
 You can see my complete digital unit HERE.

 Here are some good read alouds to look for.
 I linked to a YouTube video if there was one available:

 - Watermelon Wishes by Lisa Moser

 - Peter Spit a Seed at Sue by Jackie French Koller

 - Chasing Watermelons by Kevin White